-The perfect bike tour for nature lovers and connoisseurs: From Würzburg, the route leads to the Mainschleife near Volkach, from where you have a magnificent view of the Main and the vineyards.
+The perfect cycle tour for nature lovers and connoisseurs: From Würzburg, you cycle to the Mainschleife near Volkach, from where you have a magnificent view of the Main and the vineyards.

 Our tip: Please make sure to check your train connection and the expected capacity before you start your journey.

-550 bicycle parking spaces are located in the immediate vicinity of the station.
+550 bicycle parking spaces are located in the immediate vicinity of the railway station.

-In addition to sales and the workshop, bicycles can also be rented here for an excursion or longer trip.
+In addition to the shop and workshop, bikes can also be hired here for an excursion or longer trip.

-You cycle back to the station and continue north-east out of the city.
+You cycle back to the railway station and continue north-east out of the city.
 The tour leads between meadows and fields and along small streams.
-It goes under the A7 motorway to Seligenstadt near Würzburg.
-You already pass a stop of the Mainschleifenbahn, but continue cycling towards the Main to a special view.
+You cycle under the A7 motorway to Seligenstadt near Würzburg.
+You will pass a stop on the Mainschleifen railway, but continue cycling towards the Main to a special view.

 There are places that magically burn themselves into the visitor's memory forever.
-In the wine country of Franconia, these places have a name: "terroir f".
-This term encompasses the natural surroundings that play a part in the creation of a wine.
-At the terroir f site high above Volkach, the vines of the great Escherndorfer Lump vineyard thrive, a vineyard site that is climatically known as one of the hottest sites in Franconia.
+In the Franconian wine region, these places have a name: "terroir f".
+This term encompasses the natural environment that contributes to the creation of a wine.
+At the terroir f site high above Volkach, the vines of the large Escherndorfer Lump vineyards thrive, a vineyard that is known as one of the hottest sites in Franconia in terms of climate.

-A movable photovoltaic element shows how much the sun shines here, and information pillars and a digital media presentation provide information on the topic of "climate and climate change".
+A movable photovoltaic element shows how strong the sun shines here, while information steles and a digital media presentation provide information on the topic of "climate and climate change".
 But the view of the vineyards and the Mainschleife from the vantage point alone is worth the visit.

 You now continue through the extensive wine-growing region.
-Long rows of vines escort the course of the Main River, dotted with vantage points, churches and wineries.
-Only a few sectional ramparts have survived from Vogelsburg Castle, an early medieval fortress.
+Long rows of vines line the course of the River Main, dotted with viewpoints, churches and wineries.
+Only a few sections of the Vogelsburg, an early medieval castle complex, have survived.
 The centre of today's complex is the Church of the Protection of the Virgin Mary.

-The next destination is the Volkach-Astheim railway station of the Mainschleifenbahn on the banks of the Main in Volkach.
+The next destination is the Volkach-Astheim station of the Mainschleifenbahn railway on the banks of the Main in Volkach.
 You now have the opportunity to enjoy the route you have just completed by bike once again by train.
-Bicycles can be taken on the train to a limited extent, so park your bike and get on the train.
-The journey to the terminus at Seligenstadt takes 25 minutes.
-You will need one hour and 10 minutes for the intercalated excursion on tracks.
+Bicycles can only be taken on the train to a limited extent, just leave your bike and get on the train.
+The journey to the final stop in Seligenstadt takes 25 minutes.
+You will need one hour and 10 minutes for the inserted excursion on tracks.

-It is one of the last remaining branch lines from the time of the Royal Bavarian State Railway that still exists in Lower Franconia.
+It is one of the last surviving branch lines from the time of the royal Bavarian state railway that still exists in Lower Franconia.
 In February 1909, the "Volkacher Bähnle" was opened between Seligenstadt and Volkach.
-After it was closed down in 1994, an association campaigned for the revival of the 10-kilometre line, preserving this unique technical monument.
-The views during the journey are magnificent, passing meadow orchards, cool riparian forests and green vineyards, there are unique views of the famous pilgrimage church Maria im Weingarten as well as the wine villages Fahr, Eisenheim, Escherndorf and Nordheim.
+After its closure in 1994, an association campaigned to revive the 10-kilometre route and preserve this unique technical monument.
+The views during the journey are magnificent, passing meadow orchards, cool riparian forests and green vineyards, with unique views of the famous pilgrimage church Maria im Weingarten and the wine villages of Fahr, Eisenheim, Escherndorf and Nordheim.

-A special feature of the route is the 23 per mille gradient between Volkach-Astheim and Escherndorf: the route climbs 70 metres in just under 4 kilometres.
-The maximum permitted speed is 50 km/h, and the one-way journey time is a good 20 minutes for scheduled journeys.
+A special feature of the route is the 23 per mille gradient between Volkach-Astheim and Escherndorf: it climbs 70 metres in just under 4 kilometres.
+The maximum authorised speed is 50 km/h and the one-way journey time is a good 20 minutes on scheduled trips.

 Timetable at https://www.mainschleifenbahn.de/saisonfahrplan/

-Once across the Main on the other side of the river, a little north of the bridge, is the next stop, the passenger boat landing stage.
+Once across the Main on the other bank a little north of the bridge, you will find the next stop, the passenger boat landing stage.
 Now conquer the Main from the water with a boat tour on the MS Undine.

-A short river cruise takes the guests of the MS Undine to the Volkacher Mainschleife.
+A short river cruise takes guests on the MS Undine to the Volkacher Mainschleife.
 During the trip, the captain will tell you interesting facts about the river, navigation and the landscape.
-There is a short stop at the pier in Stammheim, the ship turns around before the lock in Wipfeld and after about 90 minutes it reaches the pier in Volkach again.
-There is on-board service with cappuccino and cake, Franconian bratwurst, hot and cold dishes as well as dishes for children.
-There is a choice of eight different open Franconian wines to match the view.
+There is a short stopover at the jetty in Stammheim, before the Wipfeld lock the ship turns round and after approx. 90 minutes it returns to the jetty in Volkach.
+There is an on-board service with cappuccino and cake, Franconian bratwurst, hot and cold dishes and meals for children.
+There is a choice of eight different Franconian wines to match the view.

 ATTENTION: There is only limited capacity for bicycles!
-Therefore, it is better to plan a round trip without bicycles.
+It is therefore better to plan a round trip without bicycles.

 Timetable and prices at https://mainschifffahrt.info/fahrplan-preise/

-Along the right bank of the Main Canal near Volkach, you head south to Schwarzach am Main.
-There you cross the Main and head west back towards Würzburg.
+Cycle south along the right bank of the Main Canal near Volkach to Schwarzach am Main.
+Cross the Main there and cycle westwards back towards Würzburg.